DanReker/CoAggregators/data/README.md

 Screening results from high-throughput co-aggregation screen.
 Contains name of drug and excipient tested.
 Binary code indicates whether the pair forms nanoparticles (1) or not (0).
-Last column corresponds to percentage size reduction of nanoparticles compared to unformulated drug.
+Second to last column corresponds to size reduction of nanoparticles compared to unformulated drug.
+Last column reports radius of nanoparticles in nm.

 #### selected_drugs_smiles.tsv